xfoxcom/Codesharing-platform/README.md

 # Codesharing-platform
-Users can share their code(message) und update it.
+Users can share their code(message) and update it.
+Get list of posted codes.